ZigaVukcevicDev/knowledge/readme.md

     create UI widgets.
 3. Component is used to break up the application into smaller components.
-4.  **Only one component** can be present per DOM element.
-5.  @View decorator or template url template are mandatory in the component.
+4.  @View decorator or template url template are mandatory in the component.

 <!-- -->